 Revisit what you’ve achieved so far this year and which objectives are outstanding.

-It’s a good idea to systematically schedule strategy meetings for the whole team to get everyone together on the same page on the bigger picture.
-Where the strategy is new or your organization is undertaking considerable strategy work, multiple meetings may be necessary and could be incorporated into more specific planning meetings.
+It’s a good idea to systematically schedule strategy meetings for the whole team to get everyone on the same page.
+Where the strategy is new, multiple meetings may be necessary and could be incorporated into specific planning sessions.
 Otherwise, it might be that a discussion of purpose and strategy is a team day or event at the start of the year.

-Dedicating an annual strategy day is a useful tool in not only giving clarity to the staff as to the purpose of the work, but also often generates greater motivation and commitment from staff.
-Teams are much more invested in their work when they can clearly see how they are making a difference.
-A meeting is also a safe forum for staff to pose their questions or for you to pose them questions to ascertain how well they understand overall goals.
+Dedicating an annual strategy day is a valuable tool in developing clarity for the staff It often generates greater motivation and commitment when they understand the larger goals and how you plan to lead them there.
+Teams are much more invested in their work when they can see how they make a difference.
+A meeting is also a safe forum for staff to pose their questions or for you to excavate how well they understand overall goals.

-We have already touched on the dangers of staff being unsure of their specific responsibilities and which tasks have been assigned to them.
-When team members are unsure who is responsible for what, it not only makes it difficult for them to perform optimally, but generally can make them grumpy and snappy!
-Insecurity puts people on their defensive and it’s more likely they will create conflict or have difficulty collaborating with others.
+We already touched on the dangers of staff being unsure of their specific responsibilities and which tasks have been assigned to them.
+When team members are unsure who is responsible for what, it not only makes it difficult for them to perform optimally but generally can make them grumpy and snappy!
+Insecurity puts people on their defensive, and it’s more likely they will create conflict or have difficulty collaborating with others.

-On the whiteboard or using a tool like Asana, list all the tasks related to team projects and assign a name to each task so the team is crystal clear on who is ultimately responsible at the end of the day, even where there are shared tasks.
+On the whiteboard or using a tool like Asana, list all the tasks related to team projects and assign a name to each task.
+This exercise clarifies who is ultimately responsible at the end of the day, even when there are shared tasks.